IBM/svn-connector-for-storediq/README.md

   > Note: This pattern provides you code only for read capability of svn connector.

-### 2. Integrate the connector with live IBM StoredIQ
+### 2. Integrate the Connector with live IBM StoredIQ

 To integrate the connector with live Stored IQ, need to copy the directory that contains the Connector code i.e. `svn_connector` directory in each Data Server and Gateway.
 The command to execute on your development system will be :